If you are serious about self-publishing, you are going to promote and market your books, all on your own.

 Back to your blog here.
 You really must have share and follow buttons on every single post and page of your blog as they are your tickets to expanding your reach.

 Even if you have only 100 Facebook friends and 200 Twitter followers, you can leverage social media to your advantage from your blog with share buttons.
 Along with good SEO, your reach becomes unlimited.

 To give you an example of how effective social media can be, one of my posts was shared on Flipboard recently and resulted in over 20,000 page views in one week!
 That is the real power of social media.

 Efficient exploitation of social media is not about your follower numbers – it is about its sharing potential.

 4. You will need to pay promotion and advertising.

 You can avoid it for as long as you like, but paying for promotion and advertising is a proven means of making sales.
 If it wasn’t, Facebook and Google would not be making billions each year.

 There are many choices to promote your books.
 Amazon PPC Ads, Google Ads, Facebook and Twitter Ads, as well as dedicated book promotion websites.

-But if you are sure you have a good product, then spending judiciously on advertising can increase not only your books sales but also your ranking on retailer bestselling lists.
+But if you are sure you have a good product, then spending judiciously on advertising can increase not only your book sales but also your ranking on retailer bestselling lists.